MadhushaPrasad/github-follow-checker/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT license](https://opensource.org/licenses/MIT).
 See the LICENSE file for more details.

 ## Author